universetraveller/CatenaD4J/README.md

 |-- catena4j                      | Executable script of the dataset
 |-- internal                      | Implementation of the dataset
 |-- projects                      | Bugs data of the dataset
-`-- scripts                       | Scripts for reproducing experiments in out FSE 2024 paper
+`-- scripts                       | Scripts for reproducing experiments in our FSE 2024 paper
     |-- Dockerfile.experiments    | Script for docker to build an image used for reproducing experiments
     |-- README.md                 | Steps and guides for reproducing experiments
     |-- analyze_tests             | Extract assertion related identifiers from trigger tests